brikis98/yevgeniy-brikman-homepage/_posts/2014-02-18-maxing-out-at-50-concurrent-connections.md

 [ServerSocket](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/6-b27/java/net/ServerSocket.java#199).
 It is even explained in the [JavaDoc](http://docs.oracle.com/javase/7/docs/api/java/net/ServerSocket.html#ServerSocket(int)):
-<blockquote class="tr_bq">The maximum queue length for incoming connection
+<blockquote>The maximum queue length for incoming connection indications (a
-indications (a request to connect) is set to 50.
+request to connect) is set to 50.
 If a connection indication arrives when the queue is full, the connection is refused.</blockquote>Therefore, whatever code manages sockets in Netty must use different configurations for the backlog parameter on Linux and OS X. This code is likely tied to the selector implementation for the OS: I'm guessing the Linux version uses epoll, while OS X uses kqueue.
 The former probably sets backlog to some reasonable value (perhaps from OS settings) while the latter just uses the default (which is 50).

 ## <span style="font-size: x-large;">The Solution (pure Netty)